 The NHS has some useful advice about how you can get a diagnosis for an adult or a child.

-Autism Information & Advice Service
+Autism Information and Advice service

-Our i-work team can support autistic adults to find employment.
+The Council’s i-work team can support autistic adults to find employment.

 Care and Support